Jacob-McM/drug_regimen_analysis/README.md

-# drug_regimen_analysis
+# Drug Data Analysis using Matplotlib
-A repo for drug regimen analysis using matplotlib.
+This repo contains a jupyter notebook utilizing pandas data transformation for data visualizations using Matplotlib.